edanalytics/startingblocks_oss/docs/sbe-functions.md

 # StartingBlocks Management Functions
-We have worked with Ed-Fi for some time to manage and administer environments with a large number of tenants.
-As such, we have created a set of management functions that we deploy alongside the Ed-Fi API/ODS that allow for ease of environment configuration.
+The StartingBlocks product team has created a set of management functions that are deployed alongside the Ed-Fi API/ODS that allow for ease of environment configuration.
 These functions are deployed as AWS Lambda Function resources during StartingBlocks delpoyment.
-We will dive into each of these functions individually and explain what they do, why they were created, and how to interface with them.
+Please expand each section below to see more details about each function.

 <details>
     <summary><b>TenantManagement</b></summary>